furrer-lab/abn/README.md

         _Omitting this argument will lead to `rjags` "not seeing" `jags`._

-        On Fedora 'rjags' might need some specicial configuration for it to link properly to the `JAGS` library.
+        On Fedora `rjags` might need some specicial configuration for it to link properly to the `JAGS` library.
         Also, it might be needed to add the path to the `JAGS` library to the linker path (see [rjags INSTALL file](https://github.com/cran/rjags/blob/master/INSTALL) for further details).

         In order to add the `JAGS` library to the linker path, run the followig commands: